 We should also not underestimate John McCain.
 Four years ago, John Kerry offered him the Vice Presidency but McCain declined, assuming that he can go for the top post four years later.
 McCain was a prisoner during the war in Vietnam.
-He was offered to be released from prison but McCain declined because other American soldiers have been in the same prison longer than he was.
+He was offered to be released from the prison but McCain declined because other American soldiers have been in the same prison longer than he was.
 That tells us something about the will and perseverance of John McCain.
 This pays off especially with independent voters among which the surveys show the two candidates running even.
 A recent report of focus groups conducted by political consultant Peter Hart for the University of Pennsylvania Annenberg Public Policy Center reveals another interesting point.
 Independent voters have very limited information about both candidates at this point in time.
 They know about McCain's military service and associate Obama with change, but not much more.

 Please do not get me wrong.
 I am not predicting that Obama will lose.
 My forecast is that it will be a close and interesting race where the polls will continuously change.
-Factors that are beyond the control of the campaign teams such as the health of the candidates or the situation in Iraq could be decisive in the end.